-We will include randomised clinical trials with adults with a history of oesophageal varices due to decompensated liver cirrhosis undergoing treatment for the prevention of rebleeding.
-We will include trials in which people with oesophageal varices also had gastric varices, but not trials in which the treatment was targeted at the gastric varices rather than oesophageal varices.
-We will exclude randomised clinical trials in which participants with no previous history of bleeding or have an ongoing episode of variceal bleeding.
+We will include randomised clinical trials with adults with acutely bleeding oesophageal varices due to decompensated liver cirrhosis.
+We will include trials in which people with oesophageal varices also had gastric varices, but we will not include trials in which the treatment was targeted at the gastric varices rather than oesophageal varices.
 We will also exclude trials in which the participants had previously undergone liver transplantation.